-This chapter in February is about the photo shots that I took with my iPhone 5s.
-Even though they might not be the best photos, compared to what some people may take – they are the best I can do with the equipment I have.
+This chapter of Wisconsin Travel was taken in February.
+This chapter is about the photo shots that I took with my iPhone 5s.
+Even though they might not be the best photos, compared to what some people of may take – they are the best I can do with the equipment I have.
 I have learned so much already, and my goal is to keep learning as I progress.
 I just want to say thanks to Wealthy Affiliate for the program they have and to the kind people who I have interacted with that have helped me on this journey!

 Hopefully, as I progress I can upgrade my equipment and with the help and advice of others, do a better job!

 The pictures taken in this series were from an early Wednesday morning that was quite chilly, but missing the early morning fog!

 The air was very crisp and I was wishing I had a hot cup of Java!
 I think the smell and taste of the coffee with this crisp air I was inhaling would be quite refreshing!

 The first photo I took this chilly morning the was sun centered and just peaking in the distance from its evening slumber.